clvrai/MAML-tf/README.md

 ## What's inside the training?

 ### Tricks
+For regression, don't use batch normalization if the `K` is too small.

 ## Related Work and Reference
 - [1] Matching Networks for One Shot Learning